 This brioche French toast is such an easy way to make a special breakfast and there are very few ingredients needed to make it.
-My favorite custard for French toast is a custard made with honey.
+My favorite custard for French toast is a custard made with honey and that is what I have used here.

 The sweetness from the honey and flavor from the vanilla really elevate this French toast recipe.